 - Performance dashboards for agents

 Like NICE inContact, Talkdesk is a provider that only provides quotes to potential subscribers and has a structure that will vary based on scale.
+Each plan starts at $65/user/month, but exact price will depend on your organization and your specific needs.
 Subscribers can choose from three different plans that include Professional, Professional Plus, and Enterprise plans.

 Each of these plans includes a predictive dialer and has base-level features like ACD, IVR, and built-in analytics.
 Impressively, Talkdesk also incorporates more than 60 integrations with third-party software and CRM solutions.
 The SDK for Talkdesk is entirely editable at all levels, so your developer team is free to adjust functionality and connections with other software.
 This connectivity and integration support exceeds the capabilities of Five9.